Personalized tutoring by top Stanford grads and others from San Jose to Napa! 98% satisfaction

 The student and I spent our time working through polar graphing.
 We worked specifically on limniscons and lumniscates.
 He seemed much more comfortable with all concepts and how to attack them after our session.
 We'll see how his quiz grades come back next week.

-Your tutors provide high quality instruction that can lead to markedly better results.
-Students in San Francisco-Bay Area find themselves more confident and more prepared to face challenging tests and attain top scores.
+Each tutor provides high quality instruction that can lead to markedly better results.
+Students in San Francisco-Bay Area, CA find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.